sumotoy/SSD_13XX/README.md

 # SSD_13XX
 A very fast and full featured driver for <b>Solomon Systech SSD1331, SSD1332 and SSD1351</b> drivers designed mainly for Oled's compatible with Teensy's and many other MCU's.
 I have other 2 libraries here in github but have some issues and are quite old, this will replace both.<br>
-<b>NOTE: Currently in development, not all files upped!
-Please wait this note disappear before download.</b><br>

 <b>Current Version:</b><br>
  - 1.0r1: SSD1331 tested only with various Teensy's.
 If not work with other CPU please report only, I NEVER tested the code with other CPU's so I expect this, but remember that is a preview and things gonna change soon.